 ARTICLE I: NAME AND LOCATION

-The name of this organization shall be “The International Association of Buddhist Studies, Inc.”, hereafter abbreviated at “IABS”.
-The primary location of IABS shall be the official address of the Treasurer of the Association.
-This address, as well as the address of the General Secretary, is subject to change in accordance with changes in the officers of the IABS.
+The name of this organization shall be “The International Association of Buddhist Studies, Inc.”, hereafter abbreviated as “IABS”.
+The primary location of IABS shall be the official address of its administrative headquarters, constituted by the institutional seat of the Treasurer and/or the Assistant Treasurer.
+This address may change, should the appointment of the Treasurer/Assistant Treasurer call for this.

 Dr Danielle Feller